 Unfortunately, most medical schools do weigh quantitative credentials heavily, in particular the MCAT score, because strong MCAT scores have been correlated with success on the USMLE.
 The MSAR reports each program’s median MCAT score from the previous application year, as well as their lowest and highest accepted scores.

 If you already took the MCAT and scored lower than you had hoped for, your chances of admission may drop.
 Should you apply with the score you have or should you retake the test?

 Decision Time: You DO NOT Retake the Exam

 If your MCAT score is borderline, and you choose not to retake the exam, you will need to present yourself in the best light by stressing your other attributes and credentials, and by taking extra coursework that illustrates your strong academic background.
-Some schools will accept students with MCAT scores in this range if the student is extremely strong academically, realizing that sometimes standardized tests are not always the best representation of a students’ aptitude.
-But while some schools will be able to look beyond the MCAT score to see your other attributes, many medical schools will screen you based solely on your MCAT score.
+Some schools approach applications “holistically,” meaning that they weigh all aspects of your application and realize that standardized tests are not always the best representation of a students’ aptitude.
+But many medical schools screen applicants, at least initially, on their MCAT scores.

-If you are committed to attending an allopathic medical school here in the United States, then you must retake the MCAT and somehow manage to earn a competitive score.
+If you are committed to attending an allopathic medical school in the United States, then you must retake the MCAT and earn a competitive score.

 An experienced medical school admissions consultant can help you figure out which programs to apply to and how to craft an admissions strategy that will get you accepted.
 Click here to pair up with an expert and get started!By Cydney Foote, former administrator at the University of Washington School of Medicine and author of three ebooks about medical education.
 Cyd has successfully advised medical school and residency applicants since 2001.
 Want Cyd to help you get accepted?
 Click here to get in touch!